Saturday September 23.

-August is the transition month from walleye fishing to mostly yellow perch fishing.
-Therefore there may not be a walleye report for several days at a time.
+Almost all September fishing is for yellow perch.
+Therefore there will not be a new walleye report every day.
 The most recent report will remain until a new report comes in.
-Generally August walleye fishing is best out in deeper and clearer water, and Huron east (Central Basin).
+Generally September walleye fishing is best in the Central Basin, Huron east.

-OTHER SPECIES - Good catches of sheepshead, catfish, and bullheads in the bays, inlets, and shoreline areas.
+OTHER SPECIES - Fish for sheepshead, catfish, and bullheads in the bays, inlets, and shoreline areas.
 Smallmouth Bass in the rocky nearshore areas and around the reefs and shoals, especially around the islands.
 Out in open water White Bass schools can be found by looking for flocks of gulls diving into the water.
 Sheephead and catfish also caught in the open waters; sheephead almost everywhere while catfish can be found in the more rocky areas, the reefs and shoals.

 Questions or comments are encouraged and may be directed to: